 Early compliance creates competitive differentiation.

-If you start preparing already now, you will have smoother market access, better supplier relationships and more trust from consumers when the requirements take effect.
+This all amounts to smoother market access, better supplier relationships and more consumer trust when the requirements take effect.

 Batch processing is becoming a liability.

-Inventory updates run overnight, pricing changes take hours to propagate, product information sits in staging areas waiting for the next sync window.
+Inventory updates run overnight, pricing changes take hours to propagate and product information sits in staging areas waiting for the next sync window.
 By the time your data reaches all systems, it is already outdated.

 With real-time synchronization, you avoid these delays completely.

-To make this shift, you need to rethink your whole data architecture, but the benefits are massive, and worth it.
+To make this shift, you need to rethink your whole data architecture, but the benefits are massive and well worth it.

 Nothing frustrates customers more than discovering a product is out of stock after they have decided to buy.
 And nothing damages your relationship with retail partners more than feeding them inaccurate inventory data.